SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

 nano start_mining.sh
 ```
 Copy this code into notepad and replace <TARI_WALLET>,<WORKER_NAME>, <MONERO_WALLET=DIFF.WORKER_NAME> with wallets listed on Tari Universe<br>
+Adjust CPU thread usage if desired, currently using 95% of CPU threads.<br>
 Then paste the edited version into the start_mining.sh file
 ```bash
 # Get total available CPU threads dynamically